 Thomas Flaherty can’t seem to stay away from trouble – or federal court.
 On June 29, Flaherty, a former employee and member of the Boston-based International Brotherhood of Teamsters Local 82, pleaded guilty in U.S. District Court for the District of Massachusetts to three counts of mail fraud in connection with state unemployment benefits that he had received while working full-time.
 The plea follows a joint probe by the U.S. Labor Department’s Office of Labor-Management Standards, Office of Inspector General, and Employee Benefits Security Administration, plus the Boston Police Department.

 According to prosecutors, Flaherty (no relation to NLPC President Peter Flaherty), now 52, a resident of Braintree, Mass., during March 2010-December 2011, while working for Teamsters Local 82, made several misrepresentations of fact so he could collect unemployment insurance benefits from the Massachusetts Department of Workforce Development.
 His actual gross earnings for that period were $49,890.
 Yet he reported his … Read More ➡

-On December 17, Choi Hawks, former secretary-treasurer of National Association of Letter Carriers Branch 6066, pleaded guilty in U.S. District Court for the Eastern District of Virginia to one count of embezzling $10,744 from the Chesapeake, Va.-based union after being charged on November 14.
-The charge and guilty plea follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 15, Julie Skaggs, former office manager for International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers Local 372, pleaded guilty in U.S. District Court for the Southern District of Ohio to one count of embezzlement of $51,491 in funds from the Cincinnati-based union.
+She had been charged in March 2014.
+The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡